 6. Working with APIs and External Data

 Many modern applications rely on external data sources, such as weather services, news feeds, or payment gateways.
-You gain hands-on experience working with real-world data by integrating APIs into your front-end projects, which is a valuable skill for developers.
+By incorporating APIs into your front-end projects, you may obtain practical experience working with real-world data—a crucial ability for developers.

 Why Front-end Projects Are Crucial for Developers